jmark99/heron-examples/README.md

 * cd into `incubator-heron` directory
 * Build and install heron locally and add necessary jars to local maven repository.
 Note, I use Ubuntu.

-* The _hUpdateLocalRepo_ script in the scripts directory should perform the following steps or you can perform them manually if preferred.
-This will rebuild the heron source and install the necessary jar files to your local maven repo using the settings in the script.
-Update the scripts to change any necessary paths or names.

 	* `bazel build --config=ubuntu heron/...`
 	* `bazel build --config=ubuntu scripts/packages:binpkgs`
 	* `bazel-bin/scripts/packages/heron-install.sh --user`